Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ![Screenshot of a browser pointing to localhost:5000/hello-world with the text "Hello, World!"](../assets/building-an-api/flask-hello-books_hello-world-browser.png)

 ## Check the Server Logs

+We can use the server logs to debug our server code.
+After we run `flask run` from the terminal to start the server, any error messages that our server needs to communicate will be printed in that terminal window.

 Each time we send an HTTP request to our server, we should see a new line appear in the server log.